NicoZweifel/DBInline/README.md

 ```cs
 var t =PoolAsync(p => ...
 ```
-- Or if an async lambda is necessary (for querying multiple different Databases at once.):
+- Or if you want to use an async lambda instead of adding tasks to a list (Querying multiple different Databases at once.):
 ```cs
 return await PoolAsync(async p =>
             {